What is a Stroke?

 What are the Symptoms of Stroke?

-Stroke symptoms vary among individuals, and they can also change over the course of a stroke.
+Stroke symptoms vary among individuals and can also change throughout a stroke.

 - Some of the most common symptoms include: